Table of Contents

 What courses qualify as “related” courses?

 At least 12 credits in courses related to Political Science courses taken from one or more other departments.
 These courses must be numbered 2000 or above and cannot be taken on a pass-fail basis.
-All 2000-level courses in Anthropology, Economics, Geography, History, Philosophy, Public Policy and Sociology will meet this requirement.
+All 2000-level courses in Anthropology, Economics, Geography, History, Human Rights, Philosophy, Public Policy and Sociology will meet this requirement.
+Any course within these departments that is cross-listed with POLS will count towards the major and not as a related.
 Certain other courses have been approved as related.
 Courses not in the departments listed above or included on the pre-approved list may be approved as related courses at the discretion of your adviser.

 Minoring in Political Science